tkaal/demo-webapp/README.md

 Listing items via browser:

 ![alt text](list_items.PNG)
-### List details about a specific item in webapp database
+### List details about a specific item in webapp's database
-Following API endpoint can be used for listing details about a specific item in webapp database:
+Following API endpoint can be used for listing details about a specific item in webapp's database:
 ```
 http://<webapp_domain>:<webapp_port>/list-item/<appname>
 ```